DataDog/datadog-api-client-java/api_docs/v1/MonitorsApi.md

         ApiClient defaultClient = Configuration.getDefaultApiClient();

         MonitorsApi apiInstance = new MonitorsApi(defaultClient);
-        String groupStates = "groupStates_example"; // String | When specified, shows additional information about the group states.
+        String groupStates = "alert"; // String | When specified, shows additional information about the group states.
 Choose one or more from `all`, `alert`, `warn`, and `no data`.
         String name = "name_example"; // String | A string to filter monitors by name.
-        String tags = "tags_example"; // String | A comma separated list indicating what tags, if any, should be used to filter the list of monitors by scope.
+        String tags = "host:host0"; // String | A comma separated list indicating what tags, if any, should be used to filter the list of monitors by scope.
 For example, `host:host0`.
-        String monitorTags = "monitorTags_example"; // String | A comma separated list indicating what service and/or custom tags, if any, should be used to filter the list of monitors.
+        String monitorTags = "service:my-app"; // String | A comma separated list indicating what service and/or custom tags, if any, should be used to filter the list of monitors.
 Tags created in the Datadog UI automatically have the service key prepended.
 For example, `service:my-app`.
         Boolean withDowntimes = true; // Boolean | If this argument is set to true, then the returned data includes all current downtimes for each monitor.
         Long idOffset = 56L; // Long | Monitor ID offset.
-        Long page = 56L; // Long | The page to start paginating from.
+        Long page = 0L; // Long | The page to start paginating from.
 If this argument is not specified, the request returns all monitors without pagination.
-        Integer pageSize = 56; // Integer | The number of monitors to return per page.
+        Integer pageSize = 20; // Integer | The number of monitors to return per page.
 If the page argument is not specified, the default behavior returns all monitors without a `page_size` limit.
 However, if page is specified and `page_size` is not, the argument defaults to 100. try {
 	    List<Monitor> result = apiInstance.listMonitors(new MonitorsApi.ListMonitorsOptionalParameters()
                 .groupStates(groupStates)